codership/documentation/galeracluster/source/haproxy.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 .. _`haproxy-mysql-check`:

 In addition to routing TCP connections to Galera Cluster, HAProxy can also perform basic health checks on the database server.
-When enabled, HAProxy sends client authentication and quick packets to the node, then parses its response or the errors it generates to determine if the node is operational.
+When enabled, HAProxy attempts to establish a connection with the node and parses its response or any errors to determine if the node is operational.

 For HAProxy you can enable this through the ``mysql-check`` option.
-However, it requires that you also create a user in the cluster to receive and respond to HAProxy.
+However, it requires that you also create a user in the cluster for HAProxy to use when connecting.

 .. code-block:: mysql